 - If the email open event is synced to Klaviyo through an integration, like Mailchimp; in this case, the IP we assess will be a Mailchimp server IP and not the actual email recipient's IP.

 Update Location Information Yourself

-If you would like to update any location-related properties for one or more Klaviyo profiles -- either by manually importing this location data or using the API -- you will need to reference the relevant "special" property name used by Klaviyo:
+If you would like to update any location-related properties for one or more Klaviyo profiles -- either by manually importing this location data or using the API -- you will need to reference the relevant Klaviyo property name:

-Most notable here is the "$" before the property name -- all special properties contain the "$" prefix.
+Most notable here is the "$" before the property name -- all Klaviyo properties contain the "$" prefix.